nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 (_e.g, Microsoft Excel, Google Sheets, etc._).

-Even if you are not _that_ comfortable with typing, fret not! **TrackO** is built with you in mind -- the functionalities are beginner-friendly and extremely easy to pick up.
+Even if you are not _that_ comfortable with typing, fret not! **TrackO** is built with you in mind.
+The functionalities are beginner-friendly and extremely easy to pick up.

 As a broad overview, **TrackO** provides users with the ability to:
 * View and manage inventory data